Remarks on the positivity of the cotangent bundle of a K3 surface: The cones of divisors of Lg

-and this is zero for $m\gg 0$, since $\Omega^1_T$ is not pseudoeffective. \end{proof} \begin{remark} The above method of proof can not work in general as Hassett and Macr\`i explained to us that in degree 16, the second extremal divisor is not even isomorphic to a projective bundle. \end{remark}
+and this is zero for $m\gg 0$, since $\Omega^1_T$ is not pseudoeffective. \end{proof} \begin{remark} The above method of proof cannot work in general as Hassett and Macr\`i explained to us that in degree 16, the second extremal divisor is not even isomorphic to a projective bundle. \end{remark}

 A classical case where the assumptions are satisfied is when $S^{[2]}$ admits an involution (which is not induced from an involution of $S$); this happens for instance when $S$ is a quartic surface (see Section \ref{sectiondeg4} for details).
 In fact, the main theorem of \cite{bcnws}, gives a complete classification of the degrees for which $S^{[2]}$ admits an involution which acts non-trivially on the cones of divisors.
 In this case the second extremal effective divisor $D$ of $S^{[2]}$ is simply the image of $E$ under the involution.